TobifyIsTaken/Tobify-Overlay/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Installation

+1. Download the overlay using this [link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/TobifyIsTaken/Tobify-Overlay/tree/master).
+2. Unzip the downloaded folder.
+3. Open the folder and find the file named "Tobify.exe" - it may not show the file extension ".exe", this is fine.
+4. Run the program.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for